jakzal/phpunit-injector/README.md

 ## Usage

-Tag selected properties with `@inject` to get services injected:
+To inject services using any PSR-11 service container, implement the `Zalas\PHPUnit\DependencyInjection\TestCase\ServiceContainerTestCase` and tag selected properties with `@inject`:

 ```php
 use PHPUnit\Framework\TestCase;